Shingade-Shubham/ABC/README.md

 # Project Blue Diamond
-# Only Aidtya Ujeniya, Rahul Pawar, Sagar Sonawane, Shubham Shingade are allowed to make any changes.
+# Only Aditya Ujeniya, Rahul Pawar, Sagar Sonawane, Shubham Shingade are allowed to make any changes.